 · There are 136 million hospital ER visits every year.4

 · The average hospital stay in the U.S. costs $5,220 per day.5

 · National health spending is projected to grow at an average annual rate of 5.4% for 2019-2028 and to reach $6.2 trillion by 2028.6

 Major medical policies aren’t designed to cover everything.
 They don’t cover non-medical expenses, for example, and most don’t start paying benefits until the insured meets cost-sharing requirements.
 Getting diagnosis and treatment for a serious illness or getting into an accident can result in a sudden, unexpected need for cash to cover:

 Meeting medical and non-medical obligations can be a real challenge for your employees without adequate supplemental insurance coverage, let alone major medical insurance or family savings.
-Now, let’s take a look at some pertinent findings from the Kaiser Family Foundation/New York Times Medical Bills Survey:7link opens in a new window
+Now, let’s look at some pertinent findings from the Kaiser Family Foundation/New York Times Medical Bills Survey:7

 What these findings show is that medical expenses negatively impact the financials of everyone, even those with insurance.
 As an employer, you can help your employees ensure their needs are met by offering a comprehensive healthcare benefits package with access to supplementary insurance products that protect their pocketbooks.

-7 The Burden of Medical Debt: Results from the Kaiser Family Foundation/New York Times Medical Bills Survey - Section 1: Who Has Medical Bill Problems and What Are the Contributing Factors?
-Retrieved October 27, 2017, from kff.org/report-section/the-burden-of-medical-debt-section-1-who-has-medical-bill-problems-and-what-are-the-contributing-factors/.link opens in a new window
+7 - Liz Hamel Follow @lizhamel on Twitter, M. N. (12AD).
+The burden of medical debt: Results from the Kaiser Family Foundation/New York Times Medical Bills Survey - Section 1: Who has medical bill problems and what are the contributing factors?
+KFF.
+Retrieved December 26, 2021, from https://www.kff.org/report-section/the-burden-of-medical-debt-section-1-who-has-medical-bill-problems-and-what-are-the-contributing-factors/